-This blog is dedicated to the IIHF World Championships, we will look back at the history of the tournament which takes place annually, a look at which countries have excelled and look ahead to the 2022 tournament.
+This blog is dedicated to the IIHF World Championships, we will look back at the history of the tournament which takes place annually and looks at which countries have excelled and look ahead to the 2024 tournament.

-The IIHF World Championships are the sports highest profile international tournament, it is a tournament that takes place annually for men's international teams.
-The tournament was first held back in 1920 during the Summer Olympics in Antwerp, Belgium and up until the 1968 Olympics which were held in Mexico City, Mexico, those tournaments took place at the Summer Olympics were considered to be the World Championships.
-The first actual tournament which was held outside of the Summer Olympics was in 1930 when split between Chamonix (Germany), Berlin (Germany) and Vienna (Austria) after which the annual tournament kicked in, it was not held between 1940 & 1946 due to the second world war.
+The IIHF World Championships are the sport's highest-profile international tournament, it is a tournament that takes place annually for men's international teams.
+The tournament was first held back in 1920 during the Summer Olympics in Antwerp, Belgium and up until the 1968 Olympics which were held in Mexico City, Mexico, those tournaments that took place at the Summer Olympics were considered to be the World Championships.
+The first actual tournament which was held outside of the Summer Olympics was in 1930 when split between Chamonix (Germany), Berlin (Germany) and Vienna (Austria) after which the annual tournament kicked in, it was not held between 1940 & 1946 due to the Second world war.

-Since the Czech Republic won the gold medal between 1999 & 2001, no other country has managed to win three on the spin, there has been plenty of defending title successes but not three on the bounce, Canada (2003-04), Russia (2008-09), Canada (2015-16) and Sweden (2017-18) have all won back-to-back gold medals of late and Canada will once again be looking to defend their crown in 2022 after winning gold in 2021.
+Since the Czech Republic won the gold medal between 1999 & 2001, no other country has managed to win three on the spin, there has been plenty of defending title successes but not three on the bounce, Canada (2003-04), Russia (2008-09), Canada (2015-16) and Sweden (2017-18) have all won back-to-back gold medals of late and Canada who won their twenty-eighth gold medal in 2023 will be looking to defend their crown in 2024.

-Their gold in 2021 meant Canada moved level with Russia on twenty-seven gold but overall top the table having won a total of fifty-one medals compared to Russia's forty-seven with the pair being well clear of the rest who are headed by the Czech Republic with twenty gold medals and Sweden with eleven gold medals, the remainder has only won seven golds between them.
+The pair are well clear of the rest who are headed by the Czech Republic with twenty gold medals and Sweden with eleven gold medals, the remainder has only won eight golds between them.